saqibur/amadeus/README.md

 # If successful, you should see - "amadeus is back online!"
 ```

-## TODO
-### Add Logging
-As it stands, the bot doesn't deal with exceptions or errors gracefully.
-Further,
-debugging is painful on a server environment without proper logging, and error
-handling.

-### Song Searching
-Allow someone to search for a song, if no matches are found, play something at
-random.
-If some matches are found, play the best match, and suggest the best
-5 matches.

-### Reminder System
-Add a reminder system for the following: `1hr`, `6hr`, `tomorrow`,
-`day_after_tomorrow`, and `one_week`.

-### Multi-tasking
-To some extent the bot messes up multi-tasking, especially when dealing with
-dropbox.
-Need to fix that.

-### Slap
-Implement the slap system

-### Help Command
-Finish writing out the Help command cog.

-### Shutdown
-Shutdown the bot if called by owner.

 ## Additional Data
 Makise Kurisu Dialogue - https://www.kaggle.com/carlosacevedomorales/steins-gate